info-developer/react_interview/README.md

 ## React Interview

+### ESLint – Pluggable JavaScript linter

+Before getting into ESlint first you should be aware of linting.
+It is the process of checking the code for any errors.
+A Linter is an automated tool that runs on a static piece of code to find any kind of discrepancy arising due to formatting or due to bad coding practices.
+Running a Linting tool over the source code helps to improve the quality and readability of the code.

+ESLint: It is a JavaScript linting tool which is used for automatically detecting incorrect patterns found in ECMAScript/JavaScript code.
+It is used with the purpose of improving code quality, making code more consistent, and avoiding bugs.
+ESLint is written using Node.js to provide a fast runtime environment and easy installation via npm.
+The “ES” in ESLint stands for “EcmaScript”, which was created to standardize Javascript.

+### Introduction to Tailwind CSS

-NPM is a package manager used to install, delete, and update Javascript packages on your machine.
+### NPM is a package manager used to install, delete, and update Javascript packages on your machine.
 NPX is a package executer, and it is used to execute javascript packages directly, without installing them

 https://react.dev/reference/react/cloneElement